 Disputes over repayment of bonds may be ruled on by VCAT.
 Landlords wanting to claim a portion of bond money must do so within 10 days of the tenant vacating.

 At the end of the tenancy, if the landlord and tenant agree on the amount of bond to be paid to each of them, they may jointly apply to the RTBA on a bond claim form.
 This form allows the landlord and tenant to specify how much of the bond should be paid to each party.
 It is an offence for a landlord to request or obtain a tenant’s signature on a bond claim form that does not state the amount of money to be paid to each party (s 412).
 Further, if part of the bond is to be paid to the landlord, the tenant must not have signed the form more than seven days before the tenancy agreement ended (s 412).

-It is recommended that parties make a note as to why any amount of the bond is to be paid to the landlord.
+Parties should make a note about why any amount of the bond is to be paid to the landlord.
 Parties may also wish to consider whether such an agreement is in full and final settlement of all claims in relation to the property, as both parties may still may subsequent compensation claims for various reasons, up to six years after the tenancy has ended.

-Once the RTBA receives the signed bond claim form it will usually pay the bond into the tenant’s nominated bank account by the next working day.
+Once the RTBA receives the signed bond claim form it usually pays the bond into the tenant’s nominated bank account the next working day.

 It is an offence for a landlord to request a tenant to sign a bond claim form that does not have the amounts to be refunded already completed (s 412(5A)).